open-metadata/OpenMetadata/docs/integrations/connectors/clickhouse/clickhouse-usage.md

 ### **12. Run ingestion workflow**

-Your `mssql_usage.json` configuration file should now be fully configured and ready to use in an ingestion workflow.
+Your `clickhouse_usage.json` configuration file should now be fully configured and ready to use in an ingestion workflow.

 To run an ingestion workflow, execute the following command from the `openmetadata` directory you created in Step 1.

 ```
-metadata ingest -c ./mssql_usage.json
+metadata ingest -c ./clickhouse_usage.json
 ```

 ## **Next Steps**

 As the ingestion workflow runs, you may observe progress both from the command line and from the OpenMetadata user interface.
-To view the metadata ingested from MSSQL Usage, visit [http://localhost:8585/explore/tables](http://localhost:8585/explore/tables).
-Select the MSSQL Usage service to filter for the data you’ve ingested using the workflow you configured and ran following this guide.
+To view the metadata ingested from ClickHouse Usage, visit [http://localhost:8585/explore/tables](http://localhost:8585/explore/tables).
+Select the ClickHouse Usage service to filter for the data you’ve ingested using the workflow you configured and ran following this guide.
 The image below provides an example.

 ![](<../../../.gitbook/assets/next\_steps (1).png>)